TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 =========================

-This setup is not recommended, but can be handy for those who want to publish their documentation on docs.typo3.org and want to keep their mono README.md documentation style for now.
+This setup is not recommended, but can be handy for those who want to publish their documentation on docs.typo3.org and want to keep their mono README.rst documentation style for now.

 This structure allows the author to minimize effort by maintaining a single